amureborn/Absolute-Enable-Copy/README.md

 ![Modern Q A Youtube Thumbnail](https://github.com/TechnoMare/Enable-Copy/assets/96228020/2d067cd2-d38a-4049-99fc-9526f09e76e7)

-Recently, we published our first Chrome extension that enables right-click and copy functionality on websites that have disabled the text copy selection command on their websites.
-Additionally, we added an OCR Image Reader feature that allows you to extract text from images.
-In this article, we will show you how to create a Chrome extension that enables right-click functionality.

-Here is a simple and detailed step-by-step guide on how you can create your own 'Enable Right-Click & Copy' Chrome extension.

 ## 📣 Features

 1. Enable Copy and Highlight: Effortlessly copy text and highlight content on web pages.